PranavSriram18/genai_foundations/docs/series/moe.md

 predictable poses a challenge.

 Sparsity lets FLOP count scale sublinearly with parameter count, but those parameters still need to live somewhere.
-Total memory, and hence device count, scale roughly linearly with parameters.
+Total memory, and hence device count, scales roughly linearly with parameters.
 Sparsity effectively <span class="idea">shifts the burden from compute to memory and communication</span>, with negative implications for [arithmetic intensity](https://modal.com/gpu-glossary/perf/arithmetic-intensity) if not